The UK's Next Biotech Evolution

 Looking Ahead: A Distinctive UK Model

 Building a truly competitive biotech sector will require patience, sustained investment, and cultural change.
 The UK has the scientific foundation to succeed, but translating this into commercial success at scale remains the challenge.
-Success will require honest recognition of both strengths and limitations, coupled with long-term commitment from government, universities, and private sector partners.
+London's biotech landscape is further complicated by having multiple innovation districts, which can sometimes compete with rather than complement each other.
+Success will require honest recognition of both strengths and limitations, coupled with long-term commitment from government, universities, and private sector partners working in true collaboration rather than transactional relationships.

 The foundations exist for the UK to build something distinctive in global biotech, but only if it focuses on its unique advantages rather than trying to replicate others' success stories.